artificialcoding/PeerStream/README.md

 IF RUNNING ON LAN :

-2) Uncomment line 75 and replace the IP by your IP.
+2) In the file, webrtc.js in client directory, Uncomment line 75 and replace the IP by your IP.
 Also comment the line 76.

                             OR